Darling Tennis Center

 The Darling Tennis Center (DTC) or the Amanda and Stacy Darling Tennis Center is a multi court facility completed in 2005 that is used for community activities and junior to senior tournaments for the Association of Tennis Professionals and the USTA.
-The courts are operated by the City of Las Vegas as a part of the Charlie Kellogg and Joe Zaher Sports Complex.
+The courts are owned and operated by the City of Las Vegas as part of the Charlie Kellogg and Joe Zaher Sports Complex.
 In 2019, a new indoor clay court complex has been planned to be built in the future.

 The center was the home to the Tennis Channel Open and is the largest tennis center in the state of Nevada.